TheJacksonLaboratory/PDX-SOC/readme.md

 This software generates the drug response graphs available at http://tumor.informatics.jax.org/mtbwi/index.do.

+## Deployment
+The PDX-SOC software package can be downloaded and deployed "AS-IS" on web servers that can execute Python applications.
+An SQLite database with the proper schema and data needs to be provided too.

 It utilizes a sqlite3 database with the following schema:

 ## Database Schema